Magform/articleAnalyzer/src/site/markdown/classes.md

 - getToConsole: returns if the printing is happening to console
 - getToFile: returns if the printing is happening to a file
 - getFileName: returns the file path of the file where to save the data
-- setFileName: initializes the file path with the given path and checks if the given path is valid.
+- setFileName: initializes the file path with the given path and checks if it is valid.
 It throws an [java.io.IOException](https://docs.oracle.com/javase/8/docs/api/java/io/IOException.html) exception if the given path is ""
 - print: prints the given [java.lang.String](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html) object to console or to file, depending on how the two boolean attributes are set
 - printToConsole: prints the given [java.lang.String](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html) object to console
 - printToFile: prints the given [java.lang.String](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html) object to a file.
 At every call of this method, the writing of the file is appended to the rest of the content that was saved before.
-- print with an Article object as a parameter: prints the Article object given as a parameter to JSON format
+- print with an [Article](#article) object as a parameter: prints the given [Article](#article) object to JSON format
-- print with a Library object as a parameter: prints the Article contained in the Library object given as parameter to JSON format
+- print with a [Library](#library) object as a parameter: prints the [Article](#article) contained in the given [Library](#library) object to JSON format
-- print with a LinkedHashMap object with key-value pairs of type String-Integer as a parameter: prints each key-value pair of the LinkedHashMap object given as a parameter
+- print with a [LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) object with key-value pairs of type String-Integer as a parameter: prints each key-value pair of the given [LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) object
 - check: checks if the given path is valid.
 If the file already exists, the method deletes it and creates a new one.
 It throws an [java.io.IOException](https://docs.oracle.com/javase/8/docs/api/java/io/IOException.html) exception if the given path is ""
 - All the overloaded print methods throw a [java.io.IOException](https://docs.oracle.com/javase/8/docs/api/java/io/IOException.html) exception is thrown if there are errors during the writing of the file when the printing to a file is enabled

+## Elaborator
+The Elaborator class elaborates the [Article](#article) objects contained in a [Library](#library) object and for each article retrieves the words, from its title and body, and their occurrences (counted once in each article) and save them in a [LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) object.
+Each Elaborator object created is composed of: